DepartureLV/7solutions-challenge/README.md

 ## Create data from API (Optional)

 ### Getting Started
-This should be able to view via the link but if you want to checkout the repo and start the project

 1. `cd 2nd-challenge`
 2. run `npm install`
 3. create `.env` file and copy the content from `.env.example`